-Active Directory Sync using the Mimecast Synchronization Engine has 2 modes of operation, default and advanced.
-This article will explain the expected behavior for each mode.
+Active Directory synchronization using the Mimecast Synchronization Engine has the following modes of operation:

-The default settings for Active Directory Sync are suitable for the majority of scenarios and are aimed at customers with single domain environments where the Mimecast Synchronization Engine server is installed on a domain member server.
+The default settings for Active Directory synchronization are suitable for the majority of scenarios.
+They are aimed at customers with single domain environments where the Mimecast Synchronization Engine server is installed on a domain member server.

 |Domain Controller host||A Domain Controller in the domain.|